-Born in 2013, ZoogVPN is small provider that’s constantly growing to fulfill more user needs and overcome online restrictions as well as security threats.
+Born in 2013, ZoogVPN is small provider that’s constantly growing to fulfil more user needs and overcome online restrictions as well as security threats.

 ZoogVPN isn’t equipped with the advanced features and encryption levels that come with top-ranked VPNs such as ExpressVPN or NordVPN.
 However, it does offer a basic VPN service with extra perks at cheap prices, making it a good choice for beginners or for people on the go.
 Let’s see what ZoogVPN has to offer.

 Formerly based in the Isle of Man which complies with the UK’s data retention laws, ZoogVPN is now registered in the more privacy-friendly Greece.